 Planning a trip to Seoul?
-Once you fly into Incheon Airport, it’s very easy to get into the city via the subway, bus, taxi, or hired car.
+Once you fly into Incheon Airport, it’s very easy to get into the city via the subway, bus, taxi, or hire car.
 But then what do you do?
 Here’s your ultimate list of sights to see, fun local things to try, and delicious foods you’ve got to eat.

 Find cheap flights to Seoul

 There are so many incredible places to see in Seoul.
 All the museums are worth a visit if you have the time, but nothing is more incredible than these historic landmarks that make Seoul so undeniably unique.

 Seoul is home to 5 palaces spread throughout the city, a spectacular sight as they sit beside towering skyscrapers.
 You should try to visit them all, but if time is limited, don’t miss Gyeongbokgung Palace.
 The main entrance, called Gwanghwamun is where you’ll get to see the famed changing of the guard ceremony.
 The grounds feature gorgeous gardens and there are also 2 on-site museums with incredible artefacts.

 If you have time for another palace, choose Changdeokgung Palace.
 It’s a UNESCO World Heritage Site, one that features a garden.
 To see the garden though, you must sign up for a tour so make sure you don’t miss out.